-Many well-respected organizations and regulatory agencies around the world, including the United States Food and Drug Administration ("U.S. FDA"), European Food Safety Authority, the World Health Organization, and the Food and Agricultural Organization of the United Nations have found the science supporting the safety of genetically modified ingredients to be reliable.
+There is no settled opinion among regulators or consumers on the labeling of GMO ingredients and no aligned FDA label standard in the U.S. related to the use of GMO ingredients.
+The citizens of California, Colorado, Washington, and Oregon opposed ballot initiatives to require the labeling of GMO ingredients.
+Likewise there is no broad recognition among regulators for the perceived health risk put forward by the proponents.
+To the contrary, many well-respected organizations and regulatory agencies around the world, including the United States Food and Drug Administration ("U.S. FDA"), the European Food Safety Authority, the World Health Organization, and the Food and Agricultural Organization of the United Nations have found the science supporting the safety of GMO ingredients to be reliable.